zarhus/docs/docs/supported-targets/radxa-cm3.md

 ## eMMC Flashing

-This guide presents the workflow of flashing a Zarhsu OS image on Radxa CM3 eMMC memory.
+This guide presents the workflow of flashing a Zarhus OS image on Radxa CM3 eMMC memory.

 ### Hardware overview